ivan-ai-san/culturecrunch-landing/CultureCrunch_Privacy_Policy.md

 - **Contractual safeguards**: Agreements requiring overseas recipients to handle data in accordance with Australian Privacy Principles

 ### Your Consent
-By using CultureCrunch, you consent to international data transfers as described.
+By using Culture Crunch, you consent to international data transfers as described.
 We take reasonable steps to ensure overseas recipients comply with the APPs or are subject to substantially similar privacy protections.

 ---

 ## Children's Privacy

-CultureCrunch is a **business-to-business platform** designed for organisational leadership development.
+Culture Crunch is a **business-to-business platform** designed for organisational leadership development.
 Our service is **not intended for individuals under 16 years of age**.

 We do not knowingly collect personal information from children under 16.
 If we discover we've inadvertently collected such information, we will delete it immediately.